yoghurtina/mlops/reports/README.md

   output_path: "outputs/"
 ```

-To run an experiment, we used Hydra to load and override configuration values
+We used Hydra to load and override configuration values
 dynamically.
 For instance, the command:
 ```bash
 python train.py training.max_epochs=5 model.learning_rate=1e-4
 ```
 overrides the default max_epochs and learning_rate while executing the training
 script.
-This approach ensured flexibility and reproducibility in our
-experiments

 ### Question 13